jdoleary/Spellmasons/docs/Tasks/Bugs.md

 ## Bugs
+- Investigate console.error('Unable to end turn because caster is undefined') occurances
+    - also: 'Cannot SPAWN_PLAYER, fromPlayer is undefined.'
+    - also: console.error('Critical Error, caster unit not found');
 - TheyCallMeWitch — Today at 9:00 PM
 Multiplayer--Friend (host) got to choose class spec at level two, I had to wait until level three.
     - Friend also got level up stat points at level four, where I did not get any.
 I was dead at the time, so it might have impacted that